Using Sauce Connect Proxy with Sauce Orchestrate

 </properties>

-This should me enough for libraries using the standard Java HTTP client.
-Some libraries however differ from the standard and require the proxy configuration to be implemented within code.
+This should suffice for libraries that use the standard Java HTTP client.
+However, some libraries require proxy configuration to be explicitly implemented in the code.